 - The Reno Nevada St. Vincent's Food Pantry is the largest in the state and helps hundreds of families per day.
 The non-profit can be found at 500 East.
 Fourth Street Reno NV 89512 (775)322-7073.

 - There are other food banks and soup kitchens in the county.
-Find an extensive listing of additional Reno food pantries and distribution centers.
+Find an extensive listing of additional Reno area free food pantries and distribution centers.